cchitsiang/awesome-stars/topics.md

 ## artificial-intelligence

 - [Significant-Gravitas/Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - A low-code Machine Learning platform to help developers build #AI solutions
+- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - MindsDB is a Server for Artificial Intelligence Logic.
+Enabling developers to ship AI powered projects to production in a fast and scalable way.
 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .
 - [voxel51/fiftyone](https://github.com/voxel51/fiftyone) - The open-source tool for building high-quality datasets and computer vision models
 - [Ciphey/Ciphey](https://github.com/Ciphey/Ciphey) - ⚡ Automatically decrypt encryptions without knowing the key or cipher, decode encodings, and crack hashes ⚡